ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 We need to both fill the entire tree but also maintain the rule that any parent dominates its children.
 This is the only rule, the relationship between the children is irrelevant.

 To do this:
-1. Insert each item to the left-most open space in the arra.y
+1. Insert each item to the left-most open space in the array.
 2. If the new element has the wrong relationship with its parent, swap them.
 3. Then check the new parent with its parent, recursively until we're at the root.
 This bubbles up ensuring that the tree is properly organized.